List of contemporary writers from northern Uruguay

-List of contemporary writers from northern Uruguay includes writers identified with the regions of northern Uruguay.
-The area is also characteristic of some of their writings.
+List of contemporary writers from northern Uruguay includes authors, poets, and playwrights, identified with the regions of northern Uruguay, from the times immediately preceding the struggle for independence (c.~1811) to the present day.

 Introduction

-The culture of Uruguay is focused on urban Montevideo and largely secular.
-However, a number of contemporary writers have worked and focused on the north of the country.
+The culture of Uruguay is focused on urban Montevideo however, a number of contemporary writers have worked and focused on the north of the country.